redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/lifecycle/statefulset-scaling tests that CNF deployments support scale in/out operations.
+Description|http://test-network-function.com/testcases/lifecycle/statefulset-scaling tests that CNF statefulsets support scale in/out operations.
 First, The test starts getting the current replicaCount (N) of the statefulset/s with the Pod Under Test.
 Then, it executes the  			scale-in oc command for (N-1) replicas.
 Lastly, it executes the scale-out oc command, restoring the original replicaCount of the statefulset/s.
+In case of statefulsets that are managed by HPA the test is changing the min and max value to statefulset Replica - 1 during scale-in and the  			original replicaCount again for both min/max during the scale-out stage. lastly its restoring the original min/max replica of the statefulset/s
 Result Type|normative
 Suggested Remediation|Make sure CNF statefulsets/replica sets can scale in/out successfully.
 Best Practice Reference|[CNF Best Practice V1.2](https://connect.redhat.com/sites/default/files/2021-03/Cloud%20Native%20Network%20Function%20Requirements.pdf) Section 6.2